Vishnu2005-ops/Module-1/1C VARIABLES AND  EXPRESSIONS OPERATORS- ADDING TWO COMPLEX NUMBERS.md

-# Experiment No: 1c-Varibles and Expressions, Operators - Adding Two Complex Numbers
+# Experiment No: 1c-Varibles and Expressions, Operators - Finding Speed of a Car

 ## AIM
 To write a program to find speed of the car to cover the given distance(km) and time(hr).